King's Lynn F.C.: History

 In 1935 Lynn were founder members of the Eastern Counties League.
 They left in 1946 to join the United Counties League, but returned to the ECL in 1948.
 During the 1949–50 season they set the league's record attendance of 8,387 for a local derby with Wisbech Town, and also set their own record later in the season when 12,931 saw them play Exeter City in the FA Cup.
 In 1953–54 they won the league and league cup, and at the end of the season stepped up to the Midland League.
 Four years later they joined the Southern League when it added a second division, becoming members of the South East Division for a transitional season.
 During their first season in the Southern League, the club reached the first round of the FA Cup, where they defeated Merthyr Tydfil 2–1 to reach the second round for the first time, going on to lose 3–1 at Brentford.
 At the end of the season, they qualified for a place in the Southern Division of the Premier League for 1959–60 season.
 The new season saw them defeat Football League opposition in the FA Cup for the first time, beating Aldershot 2–1 in the first round, before losing 4–2 at Reading in the second round.

-In 1961–62 season saw King's Lynn reach the FA Cup third round for the first and only time.
+The 1961–62 season saw King's Lynn reach the FA Cup third round for the first and only time.
 After beating Chelmsford City 2–1 in the first round, they defeated Coventry City by the same scoreline at Highfield Road.
 In the third round the club were drawn away to Everton, where they lost 4–0.
 The club ended the league season by being relegated to Division One but returned to the Premier Division after finishing second in 1963–64.
-They won four successive East Anglian Cups between 1964–65 and 1967–68 but were relegated again at the end of the 1970–71 season.
+They won four successive East Anglian Cups between 1964–65 and 1967–68, but were relegated again at the end of the 1970–71 season.

 In 1980 the club transferred to the Northern Premier League, winning the President's Cup in their third season in the league.
 In 1983 they returned to the Southern League and won the East Anglian Cup again in 1984–85.
 They were relegated to the Midland Division at the end of the 1986–87 season, where they remained until finishing second in 1995–96 and earning promotion back to the Premier Division.
-They were relegated again in 2001–02 but returned to the Premier Division after winning Division One East in 2003–04.
-They won the League Cup in 2004–05 and qualified for the promotion play-offs in 2005–06 and 2006–07 but lost on both occasions.
+They were relegated again in 2001–02, but returned to the Premier Division after winning Division One East in 2003–04.
+They won the League Cup in 2004–05 and qualified for the promotion play-offs in 2005–06 and 2006–07, but lost on both occasions.
 Although they were promoted to the Conference North as champions in 2007–08, they were demoted a year later due to ground grading issues.
 Midway through their first season back in the Northern Premier League the club folded due to financial difficulties.